-Students develop a critical perspective on politics and government in the United States.
+AP U.S. Government and Politics Students develop a critical perspective on politics and government in the United States.
 They study general concepts used to interpret American politics, and they examine various institutions, groups, beliefs, and ideas which make up the American political reality.
-Students focus on the philosophical basis for the Constitution, citizens' political beliefs and behavior, political parties and interest group, the institutions and processes of national government, and civil rights and civil liberties.
+Students focus on the philosophical basis for the Constitution, citizens' political beliefs and behavior, political parties and interest groups, the institutions and processes of national government, and civil rights and civil liberties.
 This course prepares students for the AP exam in May.
 Students are strongly encouraged to take this exam.
 State of Illinois and Glenbard District #87 Requirement: Successful completion of this course fulfills the civics requirement for graduation.